Sinusitis: Prognosis

 A 2018 review has found that without the use of antibiotics, about 46% were cured after one week and 64% after two weeks.

 Epidemiology

-Sinusitis is a common condition, with between 24 and 31 million cases occurring in the United States annually.
+Sinusitis is a common condition, with an estimated 24 to 31 million cases occurring annually in the United States.
 Chronic sinusitis affects approximately 12.5% of people.

 Research

 Based on recent theories on the role that fungi may play in the development of chronic sinusitis, antifungal treatments have been used, on a trial basis.
 These trials have had mixed results.